donkirkby/zero-play/docs/journal/index.md

 and the operating system, and another that's compatible with Tensorflow.
 After a bunch of investigation I described in this [GPU question] on Stack Overflow, I figured out that I had two driver versions squished together in one location.
 With a bunch of clean up, I got it working again.
+The GPU version is about 12 times faster than the CPU version.

 As for actually using the neural network, it's not very impressive yet.
 I found a new way to display the skill of a player, by comparing it to several